Men's United States Open (squash) 2011

-The Men's United States Squash Open 2011 is the men's edition of the 2011 United States Open (squash), which is a PSA World Series event Gold (Prize money: $115,000).
-The event took place at the Daskalakis Athletic Center in Philadelphia, Pennsylvania in the United States from the 30th of September to the 6th October.
+The Men's United States Squash Open 2011 was the men's edition of the 2011 United States Open (squash), which is a PSA World Series event Gold (Prize money: $115,000).
+The event took place at the Daskalakis Athletic Center in Philadelphia, Pennsylvania in the United States from 30 September to 6 October.
 Amr Shabana won his second US Open trophy, beating Nick Matthew in the final.

 Prize money and ranking points

 For 2011, the prize purse was $115,000.
 The prize money and points breakdown is as follows: